starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Pointers
 --------

-A pointer is used to signify the address of the first field element in memory of an element.
+A pointer is used to signify the address of the first field element in the memory.
 The pointer can be used to access the element in an efficient manner.
 For example, a function may accept a pointer as an argument, and then access the element at the address of the pointer.
 The following example shows how to use this type of expression to access a tuple element: